siorai/AutoUploaderGoogleDrive/README.md

 ass.
 And if I had to guess, I'd assume that's by design.

-I'll go into the setup of those in a later point in time, but you essentially go through a process that involves creating your own google project, and logging into the Google Developers console, going into some security settings and creating the Service Account, and determining just what it can do (by enabling or disabling specific individual Google APIs).
+I'll go into the setup of those in a later point in time, but you essentially go through a process that involves creating your own Google project, and logging into the Google Developers console, going into some security settings and creating the Service Account, and determining just what it can do (by enabling or disabling specific individual Google APIs).